richwynmorris/LS180/sql_revision_notes.md

     To create a surrogate key, it is often best to use the `serial` datatype when defining a column.
 This means that every time a new row of data is added to the table, the surrogate key will be auto incremented.
 This means each row will have a unique integer value.

 - **Create and remove CHECK constraints from a column.**
+- What is a CHECK constraint?

+    A CHECK constraint is a rule that must be met by the data for it to be stored in the table.

 - How do you add a CHECK constraint in a column's definition?

     To add a CHECK constraint in a column's definition you need to use the following syntax: